-• On November 13, 2009, the Federal Highway Administration conditional certified that the Houston-Galveston area's 2035 Metropolitan Transportation Plan (MTP) Update and the 2008-2011 Transportation Improvement Program (TIP) conformed to the requirements of the State Implementation Plan for the Houston-Galveston ozone nonattainment area.
-The conditional certification was due to corrections to the 2035 Regional Transportation Plan reflecting comments received through the Transportation Conformity inter-agency consultation process.
-Corrections involve SH 105 and the Cleveland Bypass in Liberty County.
-This problem was solved by having an additional 30 day public comment period to give the public an opportunity to review the changes.
+On January 25 and February 1, 2011 respectively, the Federal Highway Administration certified that the Houston- Galveston area's 2035 Regional Transportation Plan (RTP) Update and the 2011-2014 Transportation Improvement Program (TIP) conformed to the requirements of the State Implementation Plan for the Houston-Galveston ozone nonattainment area.
+The financial plan for the RTP Update reflected a significantly reduced revenue forecast for transportation plans and programs.